ballerina-platform/ballerina-dev-website/learn/user-guide/network-communication/gRPC/grpc.md

 ## Defining the Interface of the Service

 In an RPC service, the first step is to define the interface of the service.
 This is done using an IDL (Interface Definition Language) file.
 The IDL file of a gRPC service is provided using Protocol Buffers.
-ProtoBuf is a standard for serializing structured data.
+Protobuf is a standard for serializing structured data.
 It provides the structures required for defining services, operations, and messages used in the service communication.

 For example, the diagram below shows a sample RPC service, which contains the actions to do some computational operations, store them, and return a custom type.